To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Loanpad’s key decision maker was a property lawyer who built up a lot of lending contacts, such as Loanpad’s initial first partner firm.
 His property-law experience covers the whole range, which you don’t usually get in-house in P2P lending.
 One of Loanpad’s key tasks is ensuring that the loans are legally sound and that borrower fraud is very unlikely.

 On lending experience, the key decision maker worked as CEO of a property lender for two years.
-This is less experience than I would usually want to see, but it is absolutely acceptable with these loans, where the experienced partner lenders taking a large chunk of skin in the game along with the riskiest loan slices.
+This is less prior experience than I would usually want to see, but it is absolutely acceptable with these loans, where the experienced partner lenders taking a large chunk of skin in the game along with the riskiest loan slices.
+He also now has seven years experience at Loanpad.

-The core borrower assessments for Loanpad* are conducted by its seven lending partner companies.
-It started working with five of those just in the past year or so.
+The core borrower assessments for Loanpad* are conducted by its many lending partner companies.

 Loanpad told us that all its partners have a lot of experience.
-It’s not possible to assess all of the six other firms in anything like the depth we assessed Loanpad, but the background research we have conducted has found that they all have at least some property or property lending experience, and in some cases they probably have a lot.
+It’s not possible to assess all of those firms in anything like the depth we regularly assess Loanpad.
+But the background research we have conducted has found that they all have at least some property or property-lending experience, and in some cases they clearly have a huge and successful history in this space.

-While I’m not convinced that all of them have a huge amount of experience, I trust in Loanpad’s assessments of their abilities and integrity.
+While I’m not convinced that all of them are very experienced, I trust in Loanpad’s assessments of their abilities and integrity.
 These lending companies are taking far riskier slices of the same loans, as they will lose their money first.

 Furthermore, not as much experience is needed from Loanpad’s lending partners as at other P2P lending companies.
 This is in large part because people lending through Loanpad are taking just the very safest parts of those loans.